University of Exeter: Streatham Campus

 Streatham is the main campus, sitting on a hillside one side of which looks down across Exeter city centre.
 The Independent has described the campus environment as "sublime".
 The campus has several galleries, including the Bill Douglas Cinema Museum.
 A Sculpture Walk includes pieces by Henry Moore and Barbara Hepworth.
-There is a bar called the "Ram" and a bar (previously called the "Ewe") within a nightclub called the Lemon Grove (or "Lemmy"), both run by the Students' Guild.
+There is a bar called the "Ram" and a bar (previously called the "Ewe") within a nightclub called the Lemon Grove (or "Lemmy"), both run by the University of Exeter, formerly run by the Students Guild.
 The campus hosts a medical centre, a counselling service, a children's day-care centre and numerous catering outlets.
 Many halls of residence and some self-catering accommodation are located on this campus or in the near vicinity.
 The Northcott Theatre resides on the campus.

 In the early 2000s, the university benefited from an investment program worth more than £235 million.
 New student accommodation was constructed, including Holland Hall, named after the former vice-chancellor of the same name.
 Sports facilities, including a professional-standard tennis centre, have been completed in addition to an upgrade of the Students' Guild building.After a donation from the ruler of the Sharjah emirate, Sultan bin Muhammad Al-Qasimi, an alumnus of the university, an extension was added to the Institute of Arab and Islamic Studies building.
 He has donated more than £5m since 2001.
 In 2006, the Department of Drama completed a major renovation with the construction of the state of the art Alexander Building, named after the university's former Chancellor Lord Alexander.
 The Department of Biosciences is based in three buildings on the Streatham Campus: Geoffrey Pope, the Henry Wellcome building for Biocatalysis and the Hatherly Laboratories.
-The department has recently received significant investment to further develop its facilities, particularly with improvements to the Geoffrey Pope building.On the Streatham Campus, the Business School is spread over three buildings, located in close proximity to each other: Building:One, Xfi Building and Streatham Court.
+The department has recently received significant investment to further develop its facilities, particularly with improvements to the Geoffrey Pope building.

+On the Streatham Campus, the Business School is spread over three buildings, located in close proximity to each other: Building:One, Xfi Building and Streatham Court.
 Building:One houses the Business School's MBA suite, La Touche café and several modern lecture theatres and seminar rooms.
-The Xfi Building is home to the school’s Bloomberg Suite, a specialist IT room for detailed financial market data, and next to this is the Student IT Suite, also equipped with specialist software.
+The Xfi Building is home to the school's Bloomberg Suite, a specialist IT room for detailed financial market data, and next to this is the Student IT Suite, also equipped with specialist software.
 Streatham Court is where you will find the Business School's Career Zone and Study Abroad Team, as well as the specialist Finance and Economics Experimental Laboratory at Exeter (FEELE), and high capacity, recently refurbished teaching rooms.